Glossary

 nickname

-A nickname string that is unique in the consensus document, see Katzenpost
+A component nickname string that must be unique in the consensus document.

 node

 Clients are NOT considered nodes in the mix network.
-However note that
+However,

-“mixnet hidden services” which can be operated by mixnet clients.
+“mixnet hidden services” that can be operated by mixnet clients.
 Therefore

-if you are using node in some adherence to mathematical terminology one
+if you are using the term “node” in some adherence to mathematical terminology, one

 packet